tjebo/eye/README.md

 notation.
 For some more details see [VA conversion](#va-conversion).
 For entries with mixed notation, use `va_mixed` instead.

-You can also decide to simply “clean” your VA vector with `cleanVA(x)`.
+You can also decide to simply “clean” your VA vector with `va(x)`.
 This will remove all entries that are certainly no VA.

 #### Examples